Bracket relations for relativity groups: Examples

 with $F$ and $M$ constants.
 Neither $F$ nor $M$ can generally be eliminated by adding constants to the generators.
 Show this with an example.
 Specifically, consider a single object with canonical coordinates and momenta $q$ and $p$.
 Let $P$ be $p$, let $G$ be $Mq$, and find a function $H$ of $q$ and $p$ so that the bracket relations (\ref{gbracrel1d}) are satisfied with constants $F$ and $M$ that can not be removed.
 Show that then $p$ is $MV$ with $V$ the velocity $[q, H]$.
 Since $F$ is $[p, H]$, it is the time derivative of the momentum.
 It is a force.
 A constant force is allowed because Galilei transformations do not change accelerations.
 It is not allowed for three-dimensional space where there are also rotations. \textbf{Problem 7.4.} For one-dimensional space, the Poincar\'e group has generators $H$, $P$, $K$, and bracket relations

 with $F$ a constant.
 This constant $F$ generally can not be eliminated by adding constants to the generators.
 Show this with an example.
 Specifically, consider a single object with canonical coordinates and momenta $q$ and $p$.
 Let $P$ be $p$.
 Find functions $H$ and $K$ of $q$, $p$ so that $p$ is $MV/\sqrt{1 - V^2}$, with $V$ the velocity $[q, H]$, and the bracket relations (\ref{kbracrel1d}) are satisfied with a constant $F$ that can not be removed.
 Since $F$ is $[p, H]$, it is the time derivative of the momentum.
 It is a force.
 A constant force is allowed because $dp'/dt'$ after a Lorentz transformation is the same as $dp/dt$ before.
-It is not allowed by Lorentz transformations for three-dimensional space.
+It is not allowed by Lorentz transformations for three-dimensional space. \textbf{Problem 7.5.} Consider a nonrelativistic particle with canonical coordinates and momenta $\vec{q}$ and $\vec{p}$ and generators of the Galilei group given by Eqs.(\ref{ggenfunc}).
+Suppose physical interpretation is established as described in the second and third paragraphs of this Section VII, so the velocity and energy are described by Eqs.(\ref{gvel}) and (\ref{gke}), the momentum $\vec p$ is $ M\vec V$, the angular momentum $\vec J$ is $\vec{q} \times \vec{p}$, and the mass is $M$.
+Show that $[G_j, P_k] = \delta_{jk}M$ implies that the momentum is changed by $-M\vec \beta $ when the space coordinates are changed by a Galilei transformation described by Eqs.(\ref{Gal}) to coordinates relative to an origin moving with velocity $\vec \beta $.
+Suppose all the particles are described this way in the decay of a particle of mass $m$ into two particles with masses $m_1$ and $m_2$.
+Show that conservation of momentum for the two coordinate systems with the origin of the second moving relative to the first implies that $m = m_1 + m_2$.
+That mass is not conserved in radioactive decays that were being observed before Einstein presented his relativity could have been seen as showing a need for revision of the relativity of Galileo and Newton.